Hakka people: Hill song

 Hakka hill songs are traditionally used by hillside farmers in parts of Taiwan and China, mainly for entertainment in the farming fields and courting practices.
-They are characterized by the strong, resonating melody and voice, which would echo around hills and can be heard for up to a mile around the area.
-Hill songs can be considered a form of communication, as its participants often use it to communicate love songs or news.
+They are characterized by the strong, resonating melody and voice, which echo around hills and can be heard for up to a mile around the area.
+Hill songs can be considered a form of communication, as their participants often use them to communicate love songs or news.

 Hakkapop

 Hakkapop is a genre of Hakka pop music made primarily in China, Taiwan, Malaysia and Indonesia.